Computational-Plant-Science/3D_model_reconstruction_demo/README.md

 where [VisualSFM paramaters] are the input parameters for VisualSFM.
 Using the local examples:

-# make file image for program to store temprary files
+### Creat file image for program to store temprary files
 dd if=/dev/zero of=file.img bs=1k count=50000
 mkfs -t ext3 file.img